r-owen/base_loom_server/docs/installing.md

 * `--port`: web server port

-Another option of note:
+Other options of note:

+* `--nmcli-wifi`: enable a line in the Settings panel that controls WiFi.
+    This setting should only be used all of the following are true:

+    * The loom server is running "headless" (no monitor, pointer, or keyboard).
+        Use the standard GUI-based tools to manage WiFi, if possible.
+    * The loom server must have nmcli installed. nmcli only runs on Linux-based operating systems (and is available by default on most).
+        It does not run on macOS or Windows.

 * `--reset-db`: clear all save weaving patterns.
-   Use this when you want to clear all patterns or think the database might be corrupted.
+   Use this when you want to clear all patterns, or if you think the database might be corrupted.

 For a full list run the command with `-h` or `--help`.